-The Fund will comply with the Management Company's exclusion policy and therefore excludes issuers that:
+The Sub-Fund will comply with the Management Company's sustainability policy and therefore excludes companies that:

-- Breach international norms and standards - Operate in controversial sectors or business areas such as tobacco, recreational cannabis, pornography, commercial gambling, civilian weapons, and alcohol. - Have exposure to fossil fuels or other activities with a negative climate impact. - companies that score low on the Management Company's internal proprietary sustainability score SIMS-S - Companies that are involved in controversial behavior related to child labor according to our third-party controversy monitoring service.
+- · Breach international norms and standards - Receive more than 5% of their revenue from the defence industry - Operate in controversial sectors or business areas such as tobacco, recreational cannabis, pornography, commercial gambling, civilian weapons, and alcohol. - Have exposure to fossil fuels or other activities with a negative climate impact. - generating energy from fossil fuels, companies where distribution linked to fossil fuels exceeds 5% of total revenues, and companies for which services related to fossil fuels exceed 50% of total revenues. - that score low on the Management Company's internal proprietary sustainability score SIMS-S - that are involved in controversial behavior related to child labor according to our third-party controversy monitoring service.